 If you’re looking for work in the Netherlands, check out &Work.
 You'll find a range of job vacancies on their site, from developers and designers to lawyers and notaries.
 See how &Work can help you find your next role in the Netherlands.

 Work in the Netherlands

 There are a number of thriving and growing job sectors in the Netherlands.
-These include agriculture and food, creative industries, chemicals, energy, IT, health and life sciences, logistics and the service industry.
+These include:

 Labor laws and rights in the Netherlands

-Dutch labor laws are quite extensive and tend to favor the employee, especially when it comes to dismissal.
-Your contract should specify the full details of your contract including the length of the contract, employee rights, and work conditions.
+Dutch labor laws are quite extensive and offer protection to employees in terms of work hours, holidays, and rules around dismissal.
+Your contract should specify the full details of your employment including the length of the contract, employee rights, and work conditions.

-Labor agreements in several Dutch industries have been drawn up as a result of collective labor agreements (collectieve arbeidsovereenkomst – CAO).
+A number of Dutch industries also have collective labor agreements (collectieve arbeidsovereenkomsten – CAO).
 Employees can benefit from these even if they do not belong to a union.

 Requirements to work in the Netherlands